 The course addresses the social, cultural, political, and economic environmental differences of countries in relation to marketing practices.
 Consideration is also given to the role of multinational corporations.
+Prerequisites: MGMT-205, MKT-300.
+Credit, three hours.

 MKT-426.
 MARKETING MANAGEMENT